Deutsche Post DHL Group – Our Compliance Definition

 The Compliance Program also includes measures to identify and deal with compliance violations (incident management).

-Each employee affected and relevant third parties are informed of Deutsche Post DHL's Compliance Program so that they can understand and meet their functions in the CMS sufficiently.
+Each employee affected and relevant third parties are informed of Deutsche Post DHL Group's Compliance Program so that they can understand and meet their functions in the CMS sufficiently.
 A specific online training program was developed to educate relevant target groups regarding the Group's general integrity standards as well as more specific topics such as corruption and competition law aspects.

 Any compliance violations discovered are also used to continuously develop and improve the compliance system.
-This enables Deutsche Post DHL to ensure that its integrity and Compliance Program is sustainable.
+This enables Deutsche Post DHL Group to ensure that its integrity and Compliance Program is sustainable.